gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Tasks can be executed for included builds

-Gradle now allows users to execute tasks from included builds directly from the command-line.
+Gradle now allows users to execute tasks from included builds directly from the command line.
 For example, if your build includes `my-other-project` as an included build and it has a subproject `sub` with a task `foo`, then you can execute `foo` with the following command:

     gradle :my-other-project:sub:foo